mhdarshid/Face-Recoganition/README.md

 # Face-Recoganition
-its simple model of real time face deyection and recoganition
+its simple model of real time face detection and recoganition using OpenCV Numpy Pillow modules